joshre/joshre.github.io/resume.md

 </h3>

 MxU's core product is a Rails app used to train worship and tech teams in video, audio, lighting, and leadership.
-I built and maintained a robust platform that helped folks in charge of making the weekend happen train volunteers in local churches across the world. **In my 4 years there MRR more than tripled**, I saw ARR hit major milestones, and worked within a team that grew from 2 to 12.
+I built and maintained a robust platform helping those responsible for weekend services train volunteers in local churches around the world. **Over my 4 years there, MRR more than tripled**, ARR hit major milestones, and the team grew from 2 to 12.

-I came on as the first employee and was solely responsible for product for a short period, later working with two other engineers in varying capacities.
+I came on as the first employee and was solely responsible for the product for a period, later collaborating with two other engineers in varying capacities.

-In my time at MxU, I wore many hats.
-I worked extensively on our Ruby on Rails product, implementing Hotwire Stimulus and Turbo for interactive features, building custom video player integrations with Mux and Vimeo, and optimizing database queries for performance.
-I also developed numerous marketing sites using WordPress, Jekyll, and other static site generators, created HubSpot landing pages for business partnerships, integrated CRM functionality between HubSpot and our application, set up e-commerce on Shopify, and built annual event sites integrated with Eventbrite.
-Our tech stack included PostgreSQL, Redis for caching, Sidekiq for background processing, and TailwindCSS for styling.
+I wore many hats at MxU.
+On the Rails side, I implemented Hotwire Stimulus and Turbo for interactive features, built custom video player integrations with Mux and Vimeo, and optimized database queries for performance.
+Beyond the core app, I developed marketing sites using WordPress, Jekyll, and other static site generators, created HubSpot landing pages for business partnerships, integrated CRM functionality between HubSpot and our application, set up e-commerce on Shopify, and built annual event sites integrated with Eventbrite.
+Our stack included PostgreSQL, Redis for caching, Sidekiq for background processing, and TailwindCSS for styling.

 <hr class="border-t border-dotted border-y-0 border-taupe-300 dark:border-taupe-700">